nfriend/website-3.0/_drafts/2024-11-25-useful-things-ive-3d-printed.md

     <img loading="lazy" src="{{ '/assets/img/useful-things-ive-3d-printed/coaster.jpg' | relative_url }}" alt="A drink coaster with the Stripe Link logo embedded in it" />
     <figcaption>I printed 12 of these 😅</figcaption>
 </figure> -->

+## And more to come!

+I plan on treating this post as an evergreen log of the functional things I've printed.
+Be sure to revisit!